-\textbf{Two nested while-loops} In the case of two nested while loops, we break down \texttt{sample} into $B_1, B_2, B_3$, where $B_1$ (resp. $B_3$) is the code before (resp. after) the outer while loop and $B_2$ is the outer while-loop body.
+\textbf{Two Nested While Loops.} In the case of two nested while loops, we break down \texttt{sample} into $B_1, B_2, B_3$, where $B_1$ (resp. $B_3$) is the code before (resp. after) the outer while loop and $B_2$ is the outer while loop body.
 As $B_2$ is a single-while loop program, it admits its own FSM $F_{i}$.
 Building the final FSM of \texttt{sample} then informally consists in obtaining a first, ``coarse'' FSM by treating $B_2$ as opaque, and then refining it by replacing $B_2$ with its own FSM.
 The full construction process is given in \cref{app:details}.
 The resulting FSM is provided for the case of NUTS (\cref{fig:fsm_transition}, bottom-right panel), which---in its iterative form---uses the outer while loop to determine whether to keep expanding a Hamiltonian trajectory, and the inner while loop to determine whether to keep integrating along the current trajectory.

-\subsection{Defining the FSM runtime}
+\subsection{Defining the FSM Runtime}

 Going forward, for convenience we assume the transition function $\delta$ takes in and returns the \emph{label} $k$ of each block $S_k$, rather than $S_k$ itself.
-Now, given a constructed FSM, in \cref{alg:fsm_step} we define a function \verb|step(k,z)| which when executed performs a single transition along an edge in the FSM graph.
-For reasons that will be clear shortly, we augment this function with a flag that indicates when the final block is run.
+Now, given a constructed FSM, in \cref{alg:fsm_step} we define a function \verb|step|, which when executed performs a single transition along an edge in the FSM graph.
+For reasons made clear shortly, we augment \verb|step| to return a flag indicating when the final block is run.

-Note that if we start from some input $(k,z) = (0,z_0)$, by calling \verb|step| repeatedly we will transition through a sequence of blocks of \verb|sample|, until we eventually reach the terminal state, at which point a sample is obtained (as indicated by \verb|isSample=True|).
-We can use this function to draw $n$ samples, by (1) adding a transition from the terminal state $\mc F = S_K$ back to the initial state $\mc B = S_0$, and (2) defining a wrapper function which iteratively calls \verb|step| until \verb|isSample=True| is obtained $n$-times (see \cref{alg:fsmmcmc}).
+Here $\verb|switch|$ uses the value of $k$ to determine which branch to run.
+If we start from some input $(k,z) = (0,z_0)$ and call \verb|step| repeatedly, we transition through a sequence of blocks of \verb|sample|, until we eventually reach the terminal state.
+At this point, a sample is obtained (as indicated by \verb|isSample=True|).
+We can use this function to draw $n$ samples, by (i) adding a transition from the terminal state $\mc F = S_K$ back to the initial state $\mc B = S_0$, and (ii) defining a wrapper function which iteratively calls \verb|step| until \verb|isSample=True| is obtained $n$-times (see \cref{alg:fsmmcmc}).